Dolphinity-io/CO2-emissions/README.md

 # CO2-emissions

-M. Schotten (2023).
-“The Rise and Fall of CO<sub>2</sub> Emissions.
-A data exploration into the best predictors of a country’s CO<sub>2</sub> output, the top CO<sub>2</sub> reducing countries & which renewable energies will become the cheapest.”
-Technical Report by Dolphinity, the Netherlands, 56 pp.
+M. Schotten (2023).  <em>The Rise and Fall of CO<sub>2</sub> Emissions.
+A data exploration into the best predictors of a country’s CO<sub>2</sub> output, the top CO<sub>2</sub> reducing countries & which renewable energies will become the cheapest.</em>  Technical Report by Dolphinity, the Netherlands, 56 pp. Available at: https://github.com/Dolphinity-io/CO2-emissions.

 _______________________________________________________________________________________________________________